Jessica Pegula: 2022: First WTA 1000 title, world No. 3 in singles

-Seeded 11th at the French Open, Pegula reached the quarterfinals for the first time at this major, defeating former world No. 12 Wang Qiang, Anhelina Kalinina, 2021 French Open semifinalist and 24th seed Tamara Zidansek, and Irina-Camelia Begu.
-She lost to top seed and eventual champion Iga Światek in the quarterfinals.
-As a result, she broke into the top 10 in the singles rankings for the first time, at world No. 8 on 6 June 2022.
-She also reached her first major final in doubles, partnering with Gauff.
-As a result, she reached top 15 in the doubles rankings.
+Seeded 11th at the French Open, Pegula advanced to the quarterfinals for the first time at this major, defeating former world No. 12, Wang Qiang, Anhelina Kalinina, 2021 French Open semifinalist and 24th seed Tamara Zidanšek, and Irina-Camelia Begu.
+She lost to top seed and eventual champion, Iga Świątek, in the quarterfinals.
+As a result, she broke into the top 10 in the singles rankings for the first time, at world No. 8, on June 6, 2022.
+She also entered her first major final in doubles, partnering with Gauff.
+As a result, she reached the top 15 in the doubles rankings.
 Seeded eighth at Wimbledon, she advanced to the third round for the first time, before losing to Petra Martić in straight sets.
-Following Wimbledon, she reached a new career-high ranking of world No. 7 on 18 July 2022 becoming the American No. 1 player, one spot ahead of Danielle Collins.
+Following Wimbledon, she set a new career-high of world No. 7 on July 18, 2022, becoming the American number-one-player, one spot ahead of Danielle Collins.

 As a top-seeded pair, partnering Erin Routliffe, she won her third doubles title at the Washington Open defeating fourth seeds Caty McNally and Anna Kalinskaya.

-Seeded seventh at the Canadian Open, she reached back-to-back semifinals in singles, for the fourth time at the WTA 1000 level in her career and third for the season, defeating defending champion Camila Giorgi and Yulia Putintseva before losing to Simona Halep.
+Seeded seventh at the Canadian Open, she reached back-to-back semifinals in singles, for the fourth time at the WTA 1000-level in her career and third for the season, defeating defending champion Camila Giorgi and Yulia Putintseva, before losing to Simona Halep.
 Seeded third in doubles at the same tournament, she also reached the semifinals with Gauff defeating fifth seeds Desirae Krawczyk and Demi Schuurs.
-Next they defeated Madison Keys / Sania Mirza in the semifinals and Nicole Melichar / Ellen Perez in the final to win their second WTA 1000 title together.
+They defeated Madison Keys / Sania Mirza in the semifinals and Nicole Melichar / Ellen Perez in the final to win their second WTA 1000 title together.
 As a result, Pegula reached top 10 in the doubles rankings, at world No. 8.

 At the Cincinnati Open, she reached back-to-back quarterfinals defeating tenth seed Emma Raducanu, her fourth WTA 1000 quarterfinal of the season.